jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Figure 3: Breakdown of Microsoft 365 Incident Types
 11
 SMB Threat Report
-Trends in adversary activityboth the specific tools leveraged in intrusions and the more general behaviors that these items supportare critical in mapping the threat landscape.
+Trends in adversary activity—both the specific tools leveraged in intrusions and the more general behaviors that these items support—are critical in mapping the threat landscape.
 Identifying commonalities in adversary tradecraft as well as the convergence of operations on increasingly standard techniques can be of great value to defenders in orienting visibility and threat detection.